-- Only 9% of total U.S. GHG emissions stem from agriculture.
+- Less than 10% of total U.S. GHG emissions stem from agriculture.
 According to the National Academies of Science, even broader adoption of technologies that help store CO2 in soils and plants could cut that number in half.

 - Combined, U.S. agriculture, land use and forestry are a net sink for carbon emissions, removing 172 million metric tons of C02-equivalent emissions from the atmosphere in 2017.